AlphaHearth/HearthIntellect/README.md

 ## Technologies

-- Spring for Dependency Injection.
+- Spring Core for Dependency Injection.
 - Spring MVC for RESTful API.
 - Spring Security for User Authentication and Authorization.
-- Spring Data, MongoDB Java Driver and MongoDB for Non-relational Data Persistence.
+- Spring Data Mongo and MongoDB for Non-relational Data Persistence.